joisino/reeval-wmd/README.md

 $ bash ./download.sh
 ```

-**Note:** It sometimes fails to download the distance matrices due to the band limitation of Google Drive.
-For example, it may output "Permission denied.
-Maybe you need to change permission over 'Anyone with the link'?"
-This is not a permission problem but a bandwidth problem.
-See also issues of [gdown](https://github.com/wkentaro/gdown).
-In that case, please download the file from https://drive.google.com/uc?id=1svEiRgQWMDk-mO8NVMhJCrwvkpQy-l4f via a web browser and unzip it to the `distance/` directory.
+If it fails to download the distance matrices, please download the file from https://drive.google.com/uc?id=1svEiRgQWMDk-mO8NVMhJCrwvkpQy-l4f via a web browser and unzip it to the `distance/` directory.
 There should be, for example, `./distance/bbcsport-emd_tr_te_split.mat.npy` after this process.

 `./dataset/*.mat` are the datasets.
 Please refer to https://github.com/mkusner/wmd for more details.